Eccenux/GoogleFormAnalysis/README.md

 Publishing your analysis
 ------------------------

-Note!
-If you publish full scripts (with `answersData`), the answers might reveal identity of people that filled out your survey.
+**Note!** If you publish full scripts (with `answersData`), the answers might reveal identity of people that filled out your survey.
 This would be bad!

-To avoid this, you can copy the generated HTML - probably the easiest way to do this is:

-1. Open the developer tools (`CTRL + SHIFT + I` or `F12` - depending on your browser).
-1. Go to "Elements" (or "HTML") tab.
-1. Right click on `<html>` tag and choose "Copy as HTML" (or something like that).
-1. Paste and save to a new file.
-1. Remove all script tags.
+To avoid this, you could make screenshots, but there is also an export script for Node.js.

+1. Install [Node.js](http://nodejs.org/).
+Default options are fine.
+2. Open command line and go to `js\data\node` directory.
+3. Run `node export.js "your data directory name"`.

+That's it.
+All files needed to publish the analysis will be in a directory called "_public".